Darkoakboat2121/DarkoakEssentials/README.md

         lifesteal system *
         trading system * (between p to p and p to e) censor warning system *

-        sitting
-        better clone command /darkoak:clone
-        more options to /attribute
-        more tracking options (breaking blocks, placing blocks, changing the slot, moving) spammer chat game
-        /inventory
-        player data logging, its much more performant than before a dynamic casting magic system
+        dynamic lightning system *

+        veinminer stuff for both trees and ores crates (rewards should be commands) -----still needs work

         we circle maker /wecircle *
         spawn protection settings *
         extra ui to community ui, has creatable buttons with commands * uis should have references to uis that it came from, allows all uis to have back buttons with only one length * hole filler *
         afk timer *
         /boats leaderboard with @a *
-        crates * (rewards should be commands)
         signs+ * (spinning signs, rainbow text, bad apple lol, delays, slideshows) kits! *
         owner system *